ayrtoneverton/react-hooks-simple-global-state/README.md

 };
 ```

-You may also need to work with asynchronous information, for example requests to an API:
+You may also need to work with `asynchronous information`, for example `requests to an API`:
 ```jsx
 // ------ In a file:
 import React, { useEffect } from 'react';